flyingllama87/RealestateRentalScraper/README.md

-# Real estate scrapers and scripts
+# Real Estate Site Scrapers and Scripts

 Repo contains:
 - A scraper for recently sold properties listed on realestate.com.au that fits my specific criteria (stage 1).
-- A 'house size' (not lot size) and 'year built' scraper for onthehouse.com.au (stage 2).
+- A 'house size' (not lot size) and 'year built' scraper for onthehouse.com.au using the addresses from stage 1 (stage 2).
 - A Google Sheets script to assign a 'score' to each property based on criteria such as cost, lot size, year built, house size, proximity to parks etc (stage 3).

 This was for a once off project and thus each 'stage' needs its output data massaged into the format required by the next stage.